Brian Worth

 During the first half of the 1950s, Worth had prominent supporting roles in over a dozen films, including playing the progressive teacher Mr Judd in Tom Brown's Schooldays (1951).
-From 1956, his roles grew smaller, although his later film appearances did include four for noted director Michael Powell as well as a small role in a Bond movie, On Her Majesty's Secret Service (1969).
+He had a supporting role in the acclaimed sci-fi miniseries Quatermass and the Pit, and played the title role in the short-lived series Francis Storm Investigates.
+From 1956, his roles grew smaller, although his later film appearances did include four for noted director Michael Powell as well as a small role in a James Bond movie, On Her Majesty's Secret Service (1969).

-He and his Spanish wife Tere ran a popular Spanish restaurant in a basement in Draycott Avenue Chelsea in the 60s and 70s.The family lived in York Mansions Battersea in the 60s and Addison Road, Holland Park in the 70s.
+In the 1960s and 1970s, he and his Spanish wife Tere ran a popular Spanish restaurant in a basement in Draycott Avenue, Chelsea.

 Filmography

 Television

-He played the part of Peter Corrio in The Saint in the 4th Episode of the 4th Season (1965) The Smart Detective.
-In The Prisoner TV series (1967-68) episode Many Happy Returns he played an RAF Group Captain.
+In 1965, he played the part of Peter Corrio in The Saint, in the 4th episode of the 4th season, "The Smart Detective".

+In The Prisoner (1967-68) episode Many Happy Returns, he played an RAF Group Captain.